5-6-2022 - Information from the Wyoming Department of Revenue on their Property Tax Refund Program: Wy Property Tax Refund Info

 - Full Payment: must be in the Treasurer’s Office or postmarked by December 31st of the current year to avoid interest on the first installment.

-Penalties/Interest: The balance of any tax not paid is delinquent after the day on which it is payable and shall bear interest at eighteen percent (18%) per annum until paid or collected.
+The balance of any tax not paid is delinquent after the day on which it is payable and shall bear interest at 18% per year until paid or collected.
 Taxes are delinquent pursuant to paragraph (ii) of subsection 39-13-108 when a taxpayer or his agent knew or reasonably should have known that the total tax liability was not paid when due.